vernesapodrimaj/warehouse_retail_sales/README.md

     END AS phone_category
     FROM sleeptime_prediction_dataset;

+### groups data by rounded phone time, calculates the count per group,
+### and categorizes the phone time into quartiles, with custom labels for the lowest and highest quartiles.
     SELECT
     FLOOR(PhoneTime) AS rounded_phone_time, -- Rounding PhoneTime down to the nearest integer COUNT(*) AS count_per_group, -- Counting occurrences per group